Opel CEO plans to resign after sale to Peugeot -German newspaper

-* Analysts say internet companies can adjust to new rules (Recasts, adds context, analyst comment, user comments)

-BERLIN, June 10 Karl-Thomas Neumann, chief executive of Open, the European arm of General Motors, plans to resign, German newspaper Frankfurter Allgemeine Sonntagszeitung reported on Saturday.
+BERLIN, June 10 (Reuters) - Karl-Thomas Neumann, chief executive of Open, the European arm of General Motors, plans to resign, German newspaper Frankfurter Allgemeine Sonntagszeitung reported on Saturday.

 The newspaper said Neumann planned to inform the company's board about his decision at its next meeting on June 22.